Jessecar96/SteamDesktopAuthenticator/README.md

   <sup><b>We are not affiliated with Steam or Scrap.TF in any way!</b> This project is run by community volunteers.
 </p>
 <h3 align="center">
   <b>WARNING: Recently there have been fake versions of SDA floating around that will steal your Steam account.
-Never download SDA from any place other than this github repo, or compile it yourself!</b>
+Never download SDA from any place other than this github repo!</b>
 </h3>
 <h3 align="center">
   <a href="https://github.com/Jessecar96/SteamDesktopAuthenticator/releases/latest">Download here</a>